sprucelee/police-brutality/all-locations.md

 ### Police throw reporter into fire | May 30th

-Policemen throw a reporter into the fire for trying to take images of the scene.
+Policemen throw a reporter to the ground, apparently with little or no warning and possibly toward a fire.

 tags: push, shove, throw, journalist